4.80 from 10 votes

 How to Serve

-I recommend serving in a glass jar like a mason jar with a lid or a storage bowl with a lid.
-You want it to soak in the fridge in a container that has a lid and then you can just eat it out of its container.
+I recommend serving in a glass jar, like a mason jar with a lid or a storage bowl with a lid.
+You want it to soak in the fridge in a container that has a lid, and then you can just eat it out of its container.

 I love topping mine with fresh banana slices and extra maple syrup.

-Banana bread overnight oats in a mason jar with maple syrup drizzled on top.
+The recipe in a mason jar with maple syrup drizzled on top.

 Storage Instructions